-The three topic areas in geometric shapes and measures are:
+The two topic areas in geometric shapes and measures are:

-- Lines and angles

-- Two- and three-dimensional shapes
+- Points, lines, and angles - Two- and three-dimensional shapes

-- Location and movement

 Spatial sense is integral to the study and assessment of geometry.
 At the fourth grade, students will be asked to describe, visualize, and draw a variety of geometric figures, including angles, lines, triangles, quadrilaterals, and other polygons.
-Students should be able to make and decompose compound shapes.
-They should be able to recognize line symmetry, draw symmetrical figures, and describe rotations and reflections.
+Students should be able to make and decompose compound shapes of common geometric figures.
+They should be able to recognize line symmetry, draw symmetrical figures, and describe rotations.

 At the fourth grade, appropriate performances expected of students include the use of instruments and tools to measure physical attributes, including length, area, volume, and angle.
-Knowledge about which units to use in particular contexts should underly their measurement skills.
-Students at this grade are also expected to use approximation and estimation, and simple formulas, to calculate areas and perimeters of squares and rectangles.
+Knowledge about which units to use in particular contexts should underlie their measurement skills.
+Students at this grade are also expected to use approximation and estimation and simple formulas to calculate areas and perimeters of squares and rectangles.

-Geometric Shapes and Measures: Lines and Angles
+Geometric Shapes and Measures: Points, Lines, and Angles

 - 1. Measure and estimate lengths. - 2.
 Identify and draw parallel and perpendicular lines. - 3.
-Compare angles by size and draw angles (e.g., a right angle, angles larger or smaller than a right angle).
+Compare angles by size and draw angles (e.g., a right angle, angles larger or smaller than a right angle). - 4.
+Use informal coordinate systems to locate points in a plane.